Last updated:

 Step 1: gathering advice and information

-They will also ask for an update on progress towards outcomes in the EHCP and help set the new targets for the coming year.
+They will also ask for an update on progress towards outcomes in the EHCP.

 Step 2: information and invitations sent out ahead of the review

-The meeting host will send out the invitations and all the information they have gathered 2 weeks before the meeting.
+Two weeks before the meeting, the meeting host will send out the invitations and all the information they have gathered.

 This is so everyone has enough time to read and understand what will be discussed.